-Our specialist multi-disciplinary team brings together researchers from a range of disciplines (including epidemiology, paediatrics, primary care, sexual health, evidence synthesis, statistical and mathematical modelling, behavioural science, health psychology, qualitative methods, health economics, trial design, and patient and public involvement.
-We provide capacity for rapid evidence development in the context of emergency health protection response.
+Our specialist multi-disciplinary team brings together researchers from a range of disciplines (including epidemiology, paediatrics, primary care, sexual health, evidence synthesis, statistics, mathematical modelling, behavioural science, health psychology, qualitative methods, health economics, trial design, knowledge mobilisation, and patient and public involvement) to provide methodological expertise on behavioural and qualitative research, evidence synthesis and evaluation methods.

-Our research themes include: Intervention development: understanding risk and behaviour; Evidence synthesis; Evaluation: clinical and economic evidence; and Implementation.
+Our four complementary work themes include: Intervention development: understanding risk and behaviour; Evidence synthesis; Evaluation: clinical and economic evidence; and Intervention implementation.

 People and partners

-The HPRU Directors are Professor Matthew Hickman from Population Health Sciences at the University of Bristol, Professor Isabel Oliver, Director of Field Epidemiology, UK Health Security Agency and Dr Richard Amlôt, Head of Behavioural Science, Emergency Response Department, UK Health Security Agency.
+The Unit’s Directors are Professor Matthew Hickman, University of Bristol, and Professor Isabel Oliver, Interim Chief Scientific Officer, UKHSA and Dr Richard Amlôt, Head of Behavioural Science, Emergency Response Department, UKHSA.
+Find out more about our people.

-The HPRU also provides support for Bristol Health Partners Health Integration Teams (HITs) concerned with health protection.
+We also provide support for Bristol Health Partners Health Integration Teams (HITs) concerned with health protection.
 HITs are cross-organisational and interdisciplinary groups set up to harness research, innovation, education, healthcare and prevention strengths to improve health outcomes.
 Our current health protection related HITs are: